Serginho (footballer, born 1971)

-Sérgio Cláudio dos Santos (born 27 June 1971), better known as Serginho, is a Brazilian former professional footballer who played as a left-back and left winger.
-Known for his energetic attacking runs down the wing, he won the Champions League twice (in 2003 and 2007), as well as the Serie A title (in 2003–04), among other trophies with A.C.
-Milan.
+Sérgio Cláudio dos Santos (born 27 June 1971), better known as Serginho, is a Brazilian former professional footballer who played as a left-back, left midfielder or left winger.
+Known for his speed and energetic attacking runs down the wing, he won the Champions League twice (in 2003 and 2007), as well as the Serie A title (in 2003–04), among other trophies with AC Milan.
 At international level, he also represented Brazil at the 1999 FIFA Confederations Cup and was part of the team that won the 1999 Copa América.
 Post retirement, he has acted as manager and agent for former teammate Dida.

 Club career

 Serginho initially began his professional footballing career in his home country and played for clubs Cruzeiro, Bahia and São Paulo.
-He moved to Italian side A.C.
-Milan in 1999, where he was initially a fringe player, starting on the bench but often being the first-choice substitute.
+He moved to Italian side AC Milan in 1999, where he was initially a fringe player, starting on the bench but often being the first-choice substitute.
 The apex of Serginho's Milan career was when he scored a goal and contributed three assists in a 6–0 thrashing of crosstown rivals Inter Milan on 11 May 2001.
 He also contributed to Milan's 2003 UEFA Champions League victory over Juventus, scoring the first of Milan's three successful penalties in the shootout.
-The 2005 Champions League Final was a reversal of fortune, however, as Milan surrendered a 3–0 lead at half-time and eventually lost on penalties to Liverpool, with Serginho whistling his shot over the crossbar.
+The 2005 Champions League final was a reversal of fortune, however, as Milan surrendered a 3–0 lead at half-time and eventually lost on penalties to Liverpool, with Serginho whistling his shot over the crossbar.
 Serginho also won the 2003–04 Serie A title and the 2006–07 edition of the UEFA Champions League with Milan, among other trophies.

 On 16 May 2008, it was announced that Serginho and compatriot Cafu would be leaving Milan at the end of the 2007–08 season.
 Serginho also immediately announced his retirement at the end of the season.
 On 18 May, he played the final minutes of the match against Udinese and appeared quite moved at the end of the game.

 International career

-Serginho earned ten caps with the Brazilian national team between 1998 and 2001, with his sole goal scored in the 1999 FIFA Confederations Cup Final.
+Serginho earned ten caps with the Brazil national team between 1998 and 2001, with his sole goal scored in the 1999 FIFA Confederations Cup final.
 He would undoubtedly have won more caps, if not for the ever-present Roberto Carlos as the national team's starting left-back during Serginho's whole career.
 Internationally, Serginho represented his nation at the 1999 Confederations Cup, where his team won a runners-up medal, and at the 1999 Copa América, winning the latter tournament.
 He did not make it in Brazil's squad for the 2002 World Cup because of a hamstring injury.